bnb32/cesm_aws/README.md

 $ bash ./go.sh
 ```

-5. Finally run cesm
+5. Finally run the following for description of parameters
 ```bash
 $ python run_cesm.py -h
 ```
-for description of parameters

 6. cesm output will be in `'/data/<username>/scratch/archive/<case>'`